 A medical professional can work to determine if your symptoms are due to narcolepsy, IH, or another health condition.
 They can then recommend an appropriate treatment plan.

-Type 1 narcolepsy and IH are two similar conditions.
+Type 1 narcolepsy and IH are similar conditions.
 In both narcolepsy and IH, an individual can experience symptoms like extreme daytime tiredness, sleep attacks, and brain fog.

 Type 1 narcolepsy can have additional symptoms, including cataplexy, sleep paralysis, and hallucinations.
 People with IH can have additional symptoms, such as long, non-refreshing sleep and sleep drunkenness.